fogus/spiel/echtzeitspiel/podstavec/README.markdown

  * A white ball beats
  * A black ball

-The relative values above are also used to determine the most valuable display at game's end.
+The default relative values above are also used to determine the most valuable display at game's end.

 ### Using pedestals in a bid

-A pedestal used for bidding always beats a ball of any color.
+Pedestals used for bidding always beats a ball of any color.
 However, tied pedestal bids are determined by any additional balls based on the current relative values.

 Example bids
 ------------